Jason Wright: Business career

 Wright has served on the board of trustees for the Union Theological Seminary in New York since 2017, and as co-chair with Sheila Johnson on the Greater Washington Partnership's Inclusive Growth Strategy Council since 2021.
-He is also a member of The Economic Club of Washington, D.C. and spoke at a event in February 2022.
+He is also a member of The Economic Club of Washington, D.C., and spoke at an event in February 2022.

 Washington Football Team / Commanders

 In August 2020, Wright was hired by the Washington Football Team as their team president to lead their business operations, financing, and marketing.
 The move made him the first black president of an NFL team in history, as well as the youngest active one at the time of his hiring.
 Additionally, he is only the fourth former player to be president of an NFL team.
-Wright helped lead the franchise during their rebranding process to become the Commanders in 2022.
+Wright helped lead the franchise during their controversial rebranding process to become the Commanders in 2022, a name which drew mixed reviews from fans and media.
+In 2024, Wright was regarded as a finalist to succeed Mark Murphy as president and CEO of the Green Bay Packers.
+He stepped down as Commanders' president in July 2024 and remained as a senior adviser with the team until the end of the season.

-For his work with the team, Wright was the recipient of the "Best Hire of 2020" award by the Sports Business Journal and was named to Black Enterprise "Top 40 under 40" list in 2021.

 Personal life

 Wright's family has a history with civil rights.
 His great-great uncle, Charles Gomillion, was a Tuskegee University professor and the plaintiff in Gomillion v.
 Lightfoot, a landmark 1960 US Supreme Court case regarding voting rights that became instrumental in the Voting Rights Act of 1965.
 Wright was given the middle name Gomillion in honor of him.
 His paternal grandfather, Harvey Wright, was also an educator and activist who started several NAACP chapters in Texas.
 Wright's sister Allison is a public defender in Massachusetts.

 Wright married Tiffany Braxton in 2007; the two met as students at Northwestern.
 He is close friends with Michael Blake, a fellow Northwestern graduate who later served as the Vice Chair of the Democratic National Committee from 2017 to 2021.
-Blake served as a senior advisor during Wright's transition as Commanders president in the early 2020s.
+Blake served as an advisor during Wright's transition as Commanders president in the early 2020s.
+Wright was the recipient of the "Best Hire of 2020" award by the Sports Business Journal and was named to Black Enterprise's "Top 40 under 40" list in 2021.